sf-wdi-14/test-driven-development/README.md

 // Also: sumOfDigits("123") should return 6 as well
 sumOfDigits()

-// Find the largest prime factor of an integer.
+// Find the highest value in an array of integers.
-// Example: largestPrimeFactor(6) should return 3
+// Example: highestValue([1, 2, 3]) should return 3
-largestPrimeFactor()
+highestValue()

 // Find the longest word of a string.
 // Example: longestWord("one two three") should return "three"